NBISweden/sda-cli/README.md

 ### List uploaded files

-This feature returns all the files in the user's bucket recursively and can be executed using:
+This feature returns all the files in the user's inbox recursively and can be executed using:

 ```bash
 ./sda-cli list [-config <configuration_file>]